 Black Leather Cap Pouch (Fig. 15) – this small pouch held the brass percussion caps that were used to ignite the ammunition in the musket barrels.
 The pouch had two leather flaps and wool in the top front of the pocket to help prevent caps from spilling out.
 A thin metal wire Pick, inserted in the wool, was used for removing debris from inside the firearm cone (to be explained in the Weaponry section).
-The pouch was hung upon a waist belt by its two belt loops.
+The pouch was hung upon a waist belt (front, right) by its two belt loops.

-Black Leather Bayonet Scabbard (Fig. 16) – this long leather scabbard was used to hold the Bayonet (explained in the Weaponry section), and was hung from the waist belt by its large loop.
+Black Leather Bayonet Scabbard (Fig. 16) – this long leather scabbard was used to hold the Bayonet (explained in the Weaponry section), and was hung from the waist belt (front, left) by its large loop.

 Black Leather Waist Belt (Fig. 17) – this wide belt was fastened in front by the buckle, inserted into a belt hole, for comfortable snugness.
 The Belt Holder at the opposite end of the belt was used to keep any excess belt in place.

 Tin Canteen with Cloth Cover and Cork Stopper (Fig. 20) – the canteen was for water, though many other things made their way into this receptacle (alcohol, for example).
 The inside of the canteen rusted easily.
 The outer cloth came in many different colors, though light blue was most prevalent.
 The man’s Company letter, and some other form of personal identification (such as a number that corresponded to his alphabetical place on the Company roster) was often stenciled onto the cover.
 It was worn over the right shoulder by the canvas shoulder strap, and was meant to lie over the haversack.

 Woolen Blanket (Fig. 21) – the blanket was not very long, and often the shins and feet were exposed when lain over top of the soldier.
 The blanket came in many different colors, which ranged from gray to light blue to even red, and was the top part of the soldier’s “bed”.

-Ground Cloth (Rubber Blanket; Fig. 22) – this was a waterproof “sheet”, with black rubber on one side, and was the bottom part of the soldier’s “bed”.
+Ground Cloth (Rubber Blanket; Fig. 22) – this was a waterproof “sheet”, with black rubber on one side, and a canvas lining, and was the bottom part of the soldier’s “bed”.
 It was lain, rubber-side down, on the ground, and the soldier laid down upon it.
 In rainy weather, this blanket often became the outer part of the bed.
 The slit in the middle enabled its use as a poncho when it was not used as a ground cloth.

 Muzzle-Loading Musket or Rifled Musket with Shoulder Sling (Fig. 24) – this weapon was a single shot, shouldered firearm, of which the rifled version was more accurate due to the spiraled grooves inside the barrel.
 This caused the conical-shaped bullet (Minie Ball) to spin.
 The spin enabled the bullet to travel straighter and farther since it “drilled” through air friction.
-Non-rifled muskets fired spherical ammunition that was not as accurate and had less range.
+Non-rifled muskets ("smoothbores") fired spherical ammunition that was not as accurate and had less range.
 The Rammer, stored in the groove at the bottom of the musket’s stock, was to push the ammunition down and properly seat it in the bottom of the musket’s barrel.
 It was also used to clean the barrel.
 The sling, usually made of brown or black leather, was to enable the musket to be carried behind the shoulder.
 The most recognizable brands of these firearms were the Springfield, manufactured in the Massachusetts town of the same name, and the Enfield, manufactured in England.
 Enfields were supplied to both armies, but the Union soon came to prefer the Springfield.
 The less industrial Confederacy continued to prefer the imported Enfield.
-The Rebels could not get the Union-made Springfields unless they were procured, via the battlefield, from the dead and wounded or from those that abandoned their weapons, or from captured supply depots or garrisons.
+The Rebels could not get the Union-made Springfields unless they were procured, via the battlefield, from the dead, wounded, and captured or from those that abandoned their weapons, or from captured supply depots or garrisons.
 However, both sides purchased firearms from around the world in the attempt to adequately arm their forces.
 These forces, at the time, were the largest ever seen on the continent, and demand for weaponry outstripped the available domestic supply.

 Bayonet (Fig's.
 16 and 25) – this was an edged weapon, made of steel, and was stored in the bayonet scabbard.
 When needed, it was attached at the muzzle of musket, with the blade usually to the right to prevent interference with the Rammer.
 The Bayonet was for use in close-quarters combat, and it enabled the musket to be wielded similarly to a pike or saber.
 It was also used to stack arms.
 The attached bayonets were interlocked, which allowed the rifles to stand like a tripod.